sergiolampidecchia/CI2024_project-work/README.md

 2. **Fitness Evaluation**
 At each generation:
-    - Every individual in the population is evaluated using the `fitness()` function, which computes the MSE between the predicted values and actual outputs.
+    - Every individual in the population is evaluated using the `evaluate_fitness()` function, which computes the MSE between the predicted values and actual outputs.
     - The population is then sorted by fitness, in ascending order (lower MSE is better).

 3. **Elitism and Hall of Fame**